 Dues for joining the club are $30 for an annual membership.
-Memberships are valid 01 November - 31 October.
-The money collected for membership goes towards the maintenance and upkeep of the facility.
+Memberships are valid 01 January - 31 December.
+The money collected for membership goes to the maintenance and upkeep of the facility.

 Membership is required when using the grounds for non-sponsored outings.
 Having a club membership is not required to participate in any club sponsored shoot or event, however it is encouraged.